-Washington is known as the "Father of the Country."
-He guided our country for almost 20 years.
+Washington, known as the "Father of the Country," led our nation for almost 20 years.
 He helped shape the beginning of the United States in three important ways.
 First, he was the commanding general of the Continental Army that won the Revolutionary War and brought American independence.
 Second, he served as the president of the Constitutional Convention where the United States Constitution was written.
 Third, he was the first President of the United States.

 George Washington was loved by Americans during his life time.
 The officers in his army would have made him king if he had consented.
-He was unanimously elected to head the Virginia delegates to the Constitutional Convention.
-His arrival in Philadelphia was announced by the ringing of the bells in the city.
+He was unanimously elected to head the Virginia delegates to the Constitutional Convention, and his arrival in Philadelphia was announced by the ringing of the bells in the city.
 He was elected president of the convention where he helped the delegates stay together long enough to write the Constitution.
-Washington's name was linked with the Constitution and people took it for granted that he would be the first President.
+Washington's name was linked with the Constitution, and people took it for granted that he would be the first President.
 He received 69 out of 69 electoral votes.

 "Perhaps the strongest feature of his character was prudence, never acting until every circumstance, every consideration, was maturely weighed; refraining if he saw a doubt, but, when once decided, going through with his purpose, whatever obstacles opposed.

 "His integrity was most pure, his justice the most inflexible I have ever known…

 "He was, indeed, in every sense of the words, a wise, a good and a great man… On the whole, his character was in its mass, perfect … it may truly be said, that never did nature and fortune combine more perfectly to make a man great…."